boostedtechnology/livecoding-api-scheduling/README.md

 _Time guideline: 25 minutes_

-A doctor cannot make it to the previously posted availability, but there is already a booking in that slot.
+A doctor cannot make it to the previously posted availability, but there could already be a booking in that slot.

 We have to delete that availability and rebook the affected patients' appointments for another doctor or slot.